taskdotio/stellar-nfts-on-tss/README.md

 After these two entries are added the royalties for the remaining parties that are involved with the NFT.
 The following layout is how to add the royalties as a manage data keypair:

-royalty_role_link_xxx_initial_ongoing : wallet_address
+royalty_role-link_xxx_initial_ongoing : wallet_address

-Where xxx is the percentage of the sale price of the NFT that the organisation is taking.
-It is a number with out the percentage symbol.
+- xxx is the percentage of the sale price of the NFT that the organisation is taking.
+It is a number with out the percentage symbol
+- "role-link" is the royalty association (i.e. how the account is related to this payment)

 The following is an example of how these royalties can be laid out: